leandroroser/dbR6/README.md

 ## dbR6

-This package defines the dbR6 class, which offers methods for creation and manipulation of RSQlite tables.
+This package defines the dbR6 class, which offers methods for creation and manipulation of RSQLite tables.
 During the construction of the object, a database is created in-memory or on-disk.
 Tables can then be added and manipulated with methods provided by the dbR6 class.

 ### Example